allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Click on the “Check Schedule Report” icon at the top of the Crew List \(green checkmark\).
 This report identifies scheduling priorities for the selected time frame.
 Move the report to another monitor or print it.
 The report includes data for all the personnel in the Crew List.

 2. Click on a sortie to be crewed.
 Notice the crew list now displays information about each person.
 Referring to the legend, you can tell if the person is overdue for training, on DNIF, on a Restriction, on Supervised Status, already committed, in the zone for an evaluation, and/or their RAP count.
-Using the information from the Check Schedule report for priorities, schedule a person onto the sortie by drag-112

-and-drop from the Crew List to the Sortie.
+Using the information from the Check Schedule report for priorities, schedule a person onto the sortie by drag-and-drop from the Crew List to the Sortie.
 When your sorties are al crewed, run the Check Schedule report again to see any missed priorities.

 3. To remove someone from a sortie, click on the name and drag it back to the Crew List.
 You can also drag a person from one sortie to another.
 You cannot drag a person from a sortie to a commitment below or from a commitment to a sortie.

     !!!
+Note
-Note When a person is selected in the Crew List, the name is highlighted everywhere it appears.
+        When a person is selected in the Crew List, the name is highlighted everywhere it appears.
 This wil help you view a person’s weekly schedule at a glance.
 This is useful for spotting tight turn times between finishing night duty and starting morning duty.

     !!!
+Note
-Note If a person is dragged onto a sortie that creates a conflict with another commitment, a Conflict Dialog will display.
+        If a person is dragged onto a sortie that creates a conflict with another commitment, a Conflict Dialog will display.
 This dialog will enable you to “Schedule” the person anyway or to “Cancel,” which does not put the person on the sortie.

 Enter flight authorization and 781 data for the crew